dimitra-maoutsa/dimitra-maoutsa.github.io/_portfolio/portfolio-5.md

 We proposed a method for introducing **geometric inductive biases** into the inference of stochastic systems. \
 The central idea is to **view the deterministic flow field as a scaffold upon which system states fluctuate**, and to approximate this scaffold in terms of **distortions of a metric induced by the observations**. \
-This effectivelly approximates the low-dimensional invariant density (empirical manifold) without the need to project to a lower dimensional space (whose dimensionality would be hard to estimate due to the presence of fluctuations). \
+This effectively approximates the low-dimensional invariant density (empirical manifold) without the need to project to a lower dimensional space (whose dimensionality would be hard to estimate due to the presence of fluctuations). \
 The central premise then is that **geodesics** computed on the empirical manifold wrt the approximated metric consitute **the most probable path between consecutive observations in the Onsager-Machlup sense**. \
 We employed this most probable path as a control constraint to perform path augmentation between consecutive observations.